-Ageing in Singapore is getting more and more difficult with the country’s rising standards of living.
-Singaporeans are living longer – 1 in 2 Singaporeans aged 65 today will live beyond 85 years old while 1 in 3 of them will live beyond 90!
-This means that you need to rework your retirement planning and mitigate the risks of longevity.
+Ageing in Singapore is becoming increasingly challenging as the country’s standards of living rise.
+Singaporeans are living longer—today, 1 in 2 Singaporeans aged 65 will live beyond 85, and 1 in 3 will live beyond 90!
+This means it is essential to reconsider your retirement planning and address the risks associated with increased longevity.

-You need to properly plan your own retirement and not depend on your children because by 2030, there will only be 2.4 working-age adults to support each senior aged 65 and above, a drastic decline from the 13.5 working-age residents to each resident aged 65 and above back in 1970.
-This will put a great burden on the country and working adults such as your children if you do not have proper planning in place.
+You must take responsibility for your own retirement planning and not rely solely on your children.
+By 2030, there will be just 2.4 working-age adults supporting each senior aged 65 and above—a steep decline from 13.5 working-age residents per elderly person in 1970.
+Without proper planning, this will place a heavy burden on the nation and working adults, including your children.

-How then, do you prepare adequately for retirement in Singapore?
+So, how can you adequately prepare for retirement in Singapore?

 Ageing in Singapore – How to Be Prepared For Your Retirement